mohammadhossein-kr/AI-vs.-AI/README.md

-# AI-vs.-AI - 13th Scienific Seminars
+# AI vs. AI - 13th Scienific Seminars
 This is a repository for Seminar private files.